dart-lang/language/working/0723-static-extensions/feature-specification-variant2.md

 _instantiated constructor return type_ of _D_ _with actual type arguments_
 `T1 ..
 Ts` is then the type `[T1/X1 ..
 Ts/Xs]C<S1 ..
 Sk>`.

-*As a special case, assume that _D_ has an on-clause which denotes a non-generic class `C`.
+*As a special case, assume that _D_ has an on-type which denotes a non-generic class `C`.
 In this case, the instantiated constructor return type is `C`, for any list of actual type arguments.*